About Norwich Pride

 The people of Norwich Pride

 It takes many many volunteers to make Norwich Pride happen!
-The event is built on the help of our stewards and shop keepers, the people on the steering group, the performers and many others who help in small or big ways Pride!
+The event is built on the help of our stewards and shop keepers, the people on the Pride Council, team leaders and volunteers, the performers and many others who help in small or big ways for Pride!

 Special thanks go to: